thisisyomans/robotirade/README.md

 # RoboTirade

 This is a top down, 2D shooter game made with Pygame.\
-The downloads for Mac and Windows are ready, and will be available\
-on the website (whenever that is ready).
+The downloads for Mac and Windows are ready, and will be available on the website (whenever that is ready).

 Mac: opens up the game window\
 Windows: opens up the game windows + a terminal (just leave it open, it makes it easier for Windows)

-The game may not run smoothly the first time around, because PyInstaller is nobody's best friend.
+NOTE: The game **may not** run smoothly the first time around, because PyInstaller is nobody's best friend.

 ## How To Play